Lessons on longevity: Structural audit of a 20-year-old reinforced concrete building

 • Significant carbonation depth, indicating carbonation-induced corrosion

-• High chloride content, accelerating rebar corrosion
+• High chloride content, causing faster rebar corrosion

 • Lack of cover depth, compromising structural durability